aesthete797/hubble-laanding-page/README.md

 # hubble-laanding-page
 Frontend Mentor - Huddle landing page with single introductory section solution

+This is a solution to the [Huddle landing page with single introductory section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).

 ## Table of contents

   - [The challenge](#the-challenge)